This page was last updated on March 9th, 2022

 The Rijksmuseum From Home Experience:

 The museum went out of its way to create experiences to enjoy from home.
-We highlight a few below and link to the rest.
+I highlight a few below and link to the rest.

 One of the initiatives they created is a video series on YouTube, where museum curators share stories from their home, about some of their favorite pieces of art.